 Feeling Distressed

-Emotional distress might manifest as anxiety & panic, rage, or depression & numbing.
-Some people experience an overwhelming combination of the all of those things.
+Emotional distress might manifest as anxiety & panic, rage (hyperarousal), or depression & numbing (hypo-arousal).
+Some people experience an overwhelming combination of all of those things.
 You might cope by using substances, exercise, or working excessively.
 Or you might be controlling your food in ways that make you unwell.
+EMDR can help to shift out of these chronic states of distress.